MCP

 App: Simple Traffic Pattern Analyzer

-In the Bay Area, CA, traffic during rush hour is notoriously bad, in particular, crossing the bridges getting in to SF, such as Bay Bridge.
-While Google Maps provides estimated driving times, I felt manually adjusting departure times to find the best time windows were tedious, and not easy to see the entire trend.
-Thus, this application streamlines that process by querying Google Maps API based on user input instead.
+In the Bay Area, CA, traffic during rush hour is notoriously bad, particularly when crossing bridges into San Francisco, such as the Bay Bridge.
+While Google Maps provides estimated driving times, manually adjusting departure times to identify the best time window is tedious; and it is also not intuitive enough to visualize overall trends.
+Thus, I created an application that streamlines the process by querying the Google Maps API based on user’s input.
+The figure below shows a traffic pattern plotted by the app for December 1st 2025, from Evans Hall, UC Berkeley to SFO.

-The application is running on live on HuggingFace Spaces using the Gradio framework, and can be also accessed directly below.
+The application is running live on HuggingFace Spaces using the Gradio framework and can be accessed directly below.
 Please note that initial loading may take a moment.
-Building upon on Gradio’s MCP support, the app can serve as an MCP as well, demonstrated in the video section below using Claude Desktop.
+Building upon Gradio’s MCP support, the application can also serve as an MCP server, as demonstrated in the video (section below) using Claude Desktop.

 MCP: Same App on Claude Desktop

 The following video demonstrates the above app integrated with Claude Desktop via MCP.
-Integrated with LLMs, now we can get much more fine-grained and customized analysis about the traffic data we obtained from API querying.
+MCP being integrated with LLMs, more fine-grained and context-aware analysis of traffic data becomes possible.